reedflinch/chatbot/README.md

 You will need [Git][git] to make a duplicate of this repository.

 move to a new directory
+% mkdir hackbot
-% mkdir hackbot; cd hackbot
+% cd hackbot

 Make a bare clone of the repository
 % git clone --bare https://github.com/GridIron/hack-a-thon.git

 Mirror-push to your new repository
 % cd hack-a-thon.git
 % git push --mirror https://github.com/your-username/your-new-repo.git

 Remove our temporary local repository
 % cd ..
 % rm -rf hack-a-thon.git